aip-dev/aip.dev/aip/general/0158/aip.md

   field, allowing users to advance to the next page in the collection.
   - If the user changes the `max_page_size` in a request for subsequent pages, the service **must** honor the new page size.
-  - The user is expected to keep all other arguments to the RPC the same; if any arguments are different, the API **should** send a `400 Bad Request` error.
+  - The user is expected to keep all other arguments to the operation request the same; if any arguments are different, the API **should** send a `400 Bad Request` error.
 - The response **must not** be a streaming response.